 Data exports

-Use deployment data export to retrieve the data sent for predictions along with the associated predictions.
+Use deployment data export to retrieve data sent for predictions along with the associated predictions.

 Prediction data export

-Use the following commands to manage prediction data exports:
+The following sections outline how to manage prediction data exports.

 Create a prediction data export

-To create a prediction data export, use PredictionDataExport.create, defining the time window to include in the export using the start and end parameters, as shown in the following example:
+To create a prediction data export, use PredictionDataExport.create, defining the time window to include in the export using the start and end parameters:

 from datetime import datetime, timedelta